 Another hazard to your AC throughout severe weather is falling (or flying) objects.
 This is a little harder to prevent, but keeping loose outdoor items restrained can help reduce your risk.
 Once the storm passes, make sure to pick up any debris that may have gathered around your unit.
 If debris did hit and damage your unit, Air Houston Mechanical LLC can inspect it and perform an AC repair if it’s needed.

-If you have any questions about the threat of severe weather on your air conditioner, or believe you are in need of an AC repair, call Air Houston Mechanical LLC.
-We can be available at 832-224-3887.
+If you have any questions about the threat of severe weather on your air conditioner or believe you need an AC repair, call Air Houston Mechanical LLC.
+We can be available at (832) 957-9332.